DavidAlberici/general-learning/go-snippets/README.md

 ## Sync package
 - WaitGroup lets you add X go routines, and wait for ALL of them to finish before unblocking
 - A Mutex is a mutual exclusion lock.
-The zero value for a Mutex is an unlocked mutex.
+The zero value for a Mutex is an unlocked mutex. (see 8c39f5417dcf6bfacef1001e79810ffaab6ee9cc)